raycast/extensions/extensions/iwork/README.md

     - Creates a new spreadsheet using the user-selected template
 - _Export Numbers Spreadsheet_
     - Exports the current spreadsheet to the path specified as an argument, in the user-selected format
+- _Open Selection In Numbers_
+    - Opens the selected file(s) in Numbers.
+Displays an error alert if the file cannot be opened with Numbers.

 **For Keynote:**
 - _Minimize Keynote_